jkamm/DraftHorse_gh/README.md

 WIP/Goals:

-- [ ] Example files for all components to demonstrate basic workflows
+- [x] Example files for all components to demonstrate basic workflows
-	- [ ] Layout from Bounding Box (multipart template printing?)
+	- [x] Layout from Bounding Box (multipart template printing?)
-	- [ ] Activate View (Bake geometry to different layouts, like a BOM)
+	- [x] Activate View (Bake geometry to different layouts, like a BOM)
 - [ ] Check that DisplayMode inputs work in other languages
-- [ ] Bake to Layouts (to allow programmatic baking of geometry to paperspace with a layout as additional object attribute)
+- [ ] Bake to Layouts Component(to allow programmatic baking of geometry to paperspace with a layout as additional object attribute)
 - [ ] Switch view input for details from view attributes (target, displayMode, projection) to CurveComponents.Make2DViewParam
-- [ ] Create custom gh params for referencing DetailViewObject and PageView
+- [ ] Create custom gh params for referencing DetailViewObject and PageView (for RH7)
 - [ ] Change object references to DetailView and Layout/PageView params in RH8
 - [x] Add PaperName & Orientation as inputs to New Layout Component (not possible in RH7 - paperName is read-only)
 - [ ] Add Plane or View input for Layout from Bounding Box to allow non-XY views